MJL-test-it/resource-guru-challenge/morse_code/README.md

 ```bash
 ruby run_specs.rb --help
 ```
+Running the integration specs will remove all the translated files in the directories in a clean up step.

 #### todo
 - Test for file write
 - Test each CLI flag
 - Translation file reader tests

+### TODO
+- This would be better if the program could be put on PATH and called wherever.
+Currently the reliance on the translations dir for dumping translated files when no output filepath is given would cause some mess in the users drive.
+- I'm also not sure if the integration specs will complete successfully on a windows machine due to the carriage return.
+I _think_ that MRI deals with that but I know JRuby does not.
+- From the integration specs you can see there is a little difference in the output.
+An extra newline between the file read input and output, if there is a new line at the end of the file (which most IDEs can be set to do), along with a new line at the end of the stdout expectations, rather than in the file written.
+This could be handled.
+I may yet.